Skip to main content

 How to get rid of nausea

-“Nausea can be prompted by a wide variety of circumstances such as motion or sea sickness, certain medications, emotional distress, intense pain, food intolerances, drinking too much alcohol, overeating, and early pregnancy,” explains Sunitha Posina, MD, an NYC-based internist.
+“Nausea can be prompted by a wide variety of circumstances such as motion or sea sickness, certain medications, emotional distress, intense pain, food intolerances, drinking too much alcohol, overeating, and early pregnancy,” explains Dr. Sunitha Posina, MD, an internist in Stony Brook, New York.

-There are two primary ways to treat nausea: nausea medication and home remedies.
+There are two primary ways to treat nausea: anti-nausea medication and home remedies.
 Medications work in a variety of ways, depending on which drug you take.
-One way anti-nausea drugs work is by blocking the receptors that cause the sensation of nausea.
+One way anti-nausea drugs work is by blocking receptors that trigger nausea.
 Another way is to coat and calm the stomach.
-Some nausea medicines may also move food through the stomach faster.
+Some nausea medicines may also speed up the movement of food through the stomach.

 Nausea medication

-Anti-nausea medications work in a variety of ways.
+Anti-nausea meds work in a variety of ways.
 One of the most popular over-the-counter (OTC) medicines for nausea, Pepto Bismol, contains an active ingredient called bismuth subsalicylate.
-“Bismuth subsalicylate works by protecting your stomach lining and reduces excess stomach acid to ease any discomfort,” Dr. Posina says.
+“Bismuth subsalicylate works by protecting your stomach lining and reducing excess stomach acid to ease any discomfort,” Dr. Posina says.

 Dramamine is an antiemetic, which means it prevents vomiting.
 It is used to prevent and treat nausea, vomiting, and dizziness caused by motion sickness.
-It is also an antihistamine that works by blocking receptors in your gut that trigger nausea in the brain.
+It is an antihistamine that works by blocking receptors in your brain that trigger nausea.
 “It may cause drowsiness, so opt for the non-drowsy formula if that is a concern,” Dr. Posina suggests.
-Many antihistamines are used as nausea medications as they are good at reducing the sensation of nausea from motion sickness.
+Many antihistamines are used to treat nausea because they can reduce the sensation of nausea from motion sickness.

 Emetrol, another popular OTC medication, works immediately by calming the stomach.
-Emetrol has fewer common side effects when compared to Dramamine.
+Emetrol has fewer common side effects than Dramamine.

-We have created a list of the most popular prescription medications and OTC nausea medicines on the market.
+We have created a list of the most popular prescription and OTC antiemetic medicines on the market.

 Best anti-nausea medications